 After Markus Praat spent 6 months managing a wine store in Brooklyn, he decided to bring some Brooklyn air back to Haarlem.
 Now, he has opened a new, truly cosy and welcoming wine store that does things differently: selling honest products in a sustainable and no-nonsense way, bringing wine from the elite to the streets, and to be more specific, to Gierstraat 14.

-A Sense of Place is the name of the new store, which is a phrase that has two meanings: first, the particular characteristic of a place that makes it what it is; and, second, the particular sense that individuals have of places they know by experience.
+A Sense of Place is the name of our favourite wine store, which is a phrase that has two meanings: first, the particular characteristic of a place that makes it what it is; and, second, the particular sense that individuals have of places they know by experience.
 And that is what this new wine store is trying to give you: the sense of each wine’s place from the first till the last sip.
 The people and the stories behind them.
 The passion and the struggle.
 The smells, the soil, the sun, the rain, everything that makes the wines what they are.
 So, when you take a sip, you travel all the way to that place, without even moving.
 It will be the most deliciously tasty journey in the world.

 What is it that this wine store does differently?

 A Sense of Place wants to be an agent of change, by giving you delicious, natural wine, from artisan winemakers, while respecting our environment.
 Here is how: